-Developer Eric Butler has has created a new Firefox extension called Firesheep that allows anyone to download and start eavesdropping on any open Wi-Fi network and capture users’ cookies.
-Then allowing you to login to their Facebook and Twitter accounts with ease.
+Developer Eric Butler has created a new Firefox extension called Firesheep that allows anyone to download and start eavesdropping on any open Wi-Fi network and capture users’ cookies.
+This tool then allows you to log in to their Facebook and Twitter accounts with ease.

 Butler explains in his website post: